embulk/embulk-output-elasticsearch/README.md

 ## Test

-Firstly install Docker and Docker compose then `docker-compose up -d`, so that an ES server will be locally launched then you can run tests with `./gradlew test`.
+Firstly install Docker and Docker compose then `docker-compose up opensearch`, so that an ES server will be locally launched then you can run tests with `docker compose run --rm java ./gradlew test`.

 ```sh
 $ docker-compose up -d